Kids for sale: 'My mom was tricked'

 Violah spoke of the day she and her sister were ripped away from their mother, with the girls screaming and crying.
 "Her experience in her home just did not match the paperwork," Stacey Wells says.

-Then, one night in September, Shawn Wells went to the Facebook page of Reunite Uganda.
+Then, one night in September, Shawn Wells went to the Facebook page of Reunite.
 It had the story of a woman who said her children were taken away against her will.
 Shawn called his wife over to the computer.
 They were shocked.

 "That's Violah's mother," Stacey said.
 "That's her."